-n regions where methane is monitored as a pollutant and the tailpipe and evaporative methane emissions are determined during the homologation procedure, the emissions measured in the official tests shall be factored into the CO2 eq calculation.
+In regions where methane is monitored as a pollutant and the tailpipe and evaporative methane emissions are determined during the homologation procedure, the emissions measured in the official tests shall be factored into the CO2 eq calculation.

 In regions where methane is not monitored (directly or indirectly) as a pollutant and the tailpipe methane emissions are not measured in the homologation procedure, methane emissions shall be included with default values provided by Contracting Parties.
 If these are not provided, Level 1 and 2 analyses shall use values derived from peer-reviewed literature, provided that they refer to new and fully functional vehicles, while Level 3 and 4 can either use such literature data and sources or ignore methane emissions to ensure that result variability does not impact official reporting or comparisons between vehicles.